2024 United States Senate election in Missouri

 The 2024 United States Senate election in Missouri was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Missouri.
-Republican incumbent Josh Hawley was re-elected to a second term, defeating his Democratic challenger Lucas Kunce.
+Republican incumbent Josh Hawley was re-elected to a second term, defeating Democratic nominee Lucas Kunce.
 Primary elections took place on August 6, 2024.

 Hawley was the favorite in the polls throughout the cycle due to the state's Republican lean, though some polls showed a close race.
 Kunce, who had previously run in 2022, losing narrowly in the Democratic primaries to Trudy Busch Valentine, was seen as a strong candidate who outpaced Hawley in fundraising for much of the race and outspent him in advertising.

 Hawley ultimately won re-election with a comfortable 55.57% of the vote to Kunce's 41.84%, improving his 2018 margin by around 8 points.
 Despite his loss, Kunce outperformed Vice President Kamala Harris by 2 points, while Hawley underperformed Donald Trump by nearly 3 points, making the race somewhat closer than the concurrent presidential election.